 The Fund may use derivative contracts for risk management purposes.
-The Fund may leverage the portfolio by investing up to 10% of its total assets in inverse floaters and by investing in derivative contracts.
+The Fund uses leverage to pursue its investment objective.
+The Fund currently utilizes leverage through the issuance of Preferred Shares.
+The Fund may enter into tender option bond (TOB) transactions and invest in derivative contracts, including inverse floating rate securities (inverse floaters).
+Inverse floaters are the residual interest in a TOB trust, which is a special purpose trust that holds one or more tax-exempt obligations.
 There can be no assurance that the Fund's use of derivative contracts or hybrid instruments will work as intended.
 Derivative investments made by the Fund are included within the Fund's 80% policy (as described below) and are calculated at market value.
 The Fund may also invest in exchange-traded funds to implement elements of its investment strategy, including for cash flow management, cost effectiveness, and gaining exposure to certain markets and securities in a quicker and/or more efficient manner.